nikita-dureja/Natural-Language-Processing-Sentiment-Analysis-/README.md

 #### - Bag of Words representation should be used to extract features from the text data i.e., reviews.

-#### - Implement model SAV and Naive Bayes to classify the positive and negative reviews
+#### - Implement model SVM and Naive Bayes to classify the positive and negative reviews